machinat/sociably/website/docs/components-for-cui.md

 title: Components for Chat UI
 ---

-While the app grows, you'll need to reuse UI to build more features and experiences.
+While the app grows, you'll need to reuse the UI for making more features and experiences.
 You can split parts of the chat UI into **Components** for reusing them.

-Components helps to keep your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Component helps to keep your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 This is important while building a complex and feature-rich app.

 ## Functional Components

-A component is simply a function that returns a part of chat UI.
+A component is simply a function that returns a part of the chat UI.
 It can be used as the element tag like:

 ```jsx